dream-lab/ocularone-dataset/README.md

 ## Ocularone Hazard Vest Dataset
-### v1.0, 2025-02-22
+### v1.0, 2025-02-21

 This full dataset consists of 30,712 annotated images of a person wearing a green hazard vest in different outdoor scenarios of a university campus (IISc Bangalore).
 Our motivation for collecting this dataset is to improve the accuracy of detections of a person wearing a hazard vest and be able to track them autonomously using a drone.
 This is specifically designed to assist a Visually Impaired Person (VIP) navigate within urban spaces, as part of the Ocularone project described [here](https://dl.acm.org/doi/abs/10.1145/3544549.3585863).

 The images are taken by a [DJI Ryze Tello](https://www.ryzerobotics.com/tello) drone with an onboard camera.
 The camera has a Field of View (FoV) of 82.6 degrees and captures videos at a resolution of 720p at 30 frames per second (FPS).

 ### Setup
 A person holding the drone at different heights and distances from the person wearing the hazard vest, captures the videos.
-The frames are extracted from the videos at 10 FPS.
+The frames are extracted from the videos at FPS of 10.

 ### Dataset
 We have a total of 43 videos of duration between 1 minute to 2 minutes at different locations in the campus.
 The images have been manually annotated using Roboflow.
 Overall, we have 30,712 images in different scenarios as explained in the following table.
+The training dataset (3866 images) and the complete dataset including the inference images is present [here](https://huggingface.co/datasets/Bhavani-23/Ocularone-Hazard-Vest-Dataset).
+The YOLO models that were trained on the dataset can be found [here](https://huggingface.co/Bhavani-23/Ocularone-Hazard-Vest-Dataset-Models).

 | Sl.
 No. | Scenarios | Number of annotated images |
 |  ---:  |  :---         |     ---:       |